aammd/UBCadv-r/08_FunctionOperators/Alathea_FunctionOperators.md

 #> [1] 0.3750332 0.4502083 0.7858626 0.1851057 0.9658681
 ```

-It forces the value of the function at the time `f` is run.
+~~It forces the value of the function at the time `f` is run.
 In the case of random number generation, this is particularly noticeable because the output of the function depends on the system time.
-So, if you force the function at a particular time, the output of the generator will always be the same.
+So, if you force the function at a particular time, the output of the generator will always be the same.~~

+It stores the result after the first time the function is run

 ***